EntitySpaces/EntitySpaces-CompleteSource/README.md

 ===========================

 ###NOT READY FOR PRIME TIME YET###
-*DO NOT DOWNLOAD THIS.
+* [DO NOT DOWNLOAD THIS]
-*IT IS NOT READY YET.
+* [IT IS NOT READY YET]
-*YOU WILL NOT BE ABLE TO BUILD AND THE NEXT TIME YOU SYNC YOUR REPOSITORY WILL BE SEVERELY MESSED UP.
+* [YOU WILL NOT BE ABLE TO BUILD AND THE NEXT TIME YOU SYNC YOUR REPOSITORY WILL BE SEVERELY MESSED UP]
-*WAIT FOR THE ANNOUNCEMENT ON OUR BLOG.
+* [WAIT FOR THE ANNOUNCEMENT ON OUR BLOG]
-*WE WILL BE WORKING ON THIS ALL WEEKEND.
+* [WE WILL BE WORKING ON THIS ALL WEEKEND]
+* [DETAILED BUILD INSTRUCTION ARE COMING]

 ###LICENSE###

 														New BSD License

 											Copyright (c) 2006-2012, EntitySpaces, LLC
 													All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: